kaelynn-rose/Earthquake_Detection/README.md

 3. Ran the `live_model_predictions/fetch_live_data.py` script to start real-time predictions.

 ### 10b.
 Live predictions
-Here is an example of a live prediction on the seismic station data stream using the Lambda function and earthquake detection API in this repo.
+Here are some examples of live predictions on the seismic station data stream using the Lambda function and earthquake detection API in this repo.

+#### Earthquake 1
 This earthquake was a 1.71 magnitude local volcanic earthquake that occurred at 2025-02-18 23:24:15 UTC at Kilauea.

 ```
 Predictions for trace HV_AHUD_EHZ_100.0Hz_2025-02-18T23:24:06.940000Z_2025-02-18T23:25:06.940000Z: